Sandra Bullock Lights Up the 2020 Golden Globes in Marigold Gown

 Shining bright and looking radiant, Bullock worked that stage in her ruffly and strapless marigold colored gown.

-She kept her hairstyle simple and wore her hair in loose waves and simple accessorized the flawless dress with layered chunky gold necklaces.
+She kept her hairstyle simple and wore her hair in loose waves and simple accessorized the flawless dress with layered chunky gold necklaces from Pomellato.

 The actress hasn't been nominated at the Golden Globes since 2010 when she in the running for Actress in a Drama Motion Picture for The Blind Side (and won) and also for her role in The Proposal that got her a nomination in the Actress in a Musical or Comedy Motion Picture category.